-We should hold what we understand to be true lightly; especially our understanding of scripture.
+We should hold what we understand to be true lightly; including our understanding of scripture.

 You may have heard the analogy of the three (or more) blind men who were told there was an elephant in the room.
 They were all directed to it and asked to describe what they "saw."
 The one directed to the trunk said an elephant is like a large hose, the one directed to the tail said it's like a rope, and one directed to the leg, said it's like a tree.
+When the elephant was prompted it made a loud noise with it's trunk and all ageed the elephant was like a trumpet.
 All were correct as far as what information they had gathered (they had true information) but also incorrect because they were basing their conclusion solely on their very limited (finite) perspective i.e. they had true information but they didn't have all or complete information.

 Why is this?